 Various control and compliance functions within the Group are involved in the process with regard to the implementation of the policy and incentive structures to ensure that risk, capital and liquidity limits are not exceeded.
-The Group's Risk Committee assesses whether the incentive structure is
+The Group's Risk Committee assesses whether the incentive structure is commensurate with the Group's risks, capital and liquidity and evaluates the probability and timing of the remuneration.

 On the basis of the recommendation of the Group's Remuneration Committee, the Group Board of Directors reviews, considers and approves the incentive structure for the coming year.
-The aggregate bonus spend, which is made up of bonus accrued under said structures, is approved once a year by the Company's Board of Directors.
+The aggregate bonus spend, which is made up of bonus accrued under the above-mentioned structures, is approved once a year by the Company's Board of Directors.

-The Group has established effective control procedures in order to ensure that payment of variable remuneration is effected in accordance with the guidelines laid down by the Group Board of Directors, if any, applicable incentive structures and applicable regulation.
-The practices and procedures with regard thereto are clear, well documented and transparent, and the procedures applied for Company are subject to at least one annual independent review by Group Internal Audit
+The Group has established effective control procedures in order to ensure that variable remuneration payouts are made in accordance with the guidelines laid down by the Group Board of Directors and applicable regulation.
+The practices and procedures with regard to this are clear, well documented and transparent, and the procedures applied for Company are subject to at least one annual independent review by Group Internal Audit